Robust copula estimation for one-shot devices with correlated failure modes: One-shot devices with multiple failure modes

 \section{One-shot devices with multiple failure modes}

 We consider an experiment in which $K$ devices are subjected to a constant-stress accelerated life test (CSALT).
 The test is conducted at $I$ distinct inspection times and under $J$ different stress conditions.
 At each inspection time $IT_i$ ($i = 1, \dots, I$) and stress condition $x_j$ ($j = 1, \dots, J$), a total of $K_{ij}$ units are tested.
 The total number of units tested across all inspection times and stress conditions is $K = \sum_{i=1}^I \sum_{j=1}^J K_{ij}$.
-During the experiment, we record the number of devices that fail in each of two failure modes.
-Specifically, for each combination of inspection time and stress condition, the number of devices that experience no failure is denoted as $n_{ij,0}$, the number that fail only in mode 1 is $n_{ij,1}$, the number that fail only in mode 2 is $n_{ij,2}$, and the number that fail in both modes is $n_{ij,12}$.
+During the experiment, we observe the occurrence of failures under two distinct failure modes, as illustrated in Figure~\ref{fig:OneShot}.
+Specifically, for each combination of inspection time and stress condition, the number of devices that experience no failure is denoted by $n_{ij,0}$, the number that fail only in mode 1 is $n_{ij,1}$, the number that fail only in mode 2 is $n_{ij,2}$, and the number that fail in both modes is $n_{ij,12}$.
 The total number of failures corresponding to each failure mode, denoted as $N_{ij,r}$, is also recorded.
 This experimental design is summarized in Table \ref{tab:COPULA_model} for the specific inspection time $IT_i$ and stress condition $x_j$.

-\subsection{Serial Sacrifice data}
+\subsection{Serial sacrifice data}

 This experiment, described in \cite{Berlin1979}, investigates the onset and progression of radiation-induced diseases in laboratory mice.
 Specifically, we focus on two broad disease categories: (I) thymic lymphoma and/or glomerulosclerosis, and (II) all other diseases.